AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/get-started-resource-management-d.md

  <li>When using the Legacy Resource Planning tools, your projects must include Resource Estimates in the Business Case.<br>For more information about using Resource Estimates in the Business Case, see <a href="apply-legacy-pools-to-business-case.md">Applying Resource Pools to the Business Case</a>.</li>
 </ul>

-## Manage resources in `Workfront`
+## Manage resources in Workfront

-In addition to project planning, managing resources in `Workfront` is a key component of work planning.&nbsp;
+In addition to project planning, managing resources in Workfront is a key component of work planning.&nbsp;

 After you have ensured that all the prerequisites for Resource Management are in place, you can continue with managing your resources.
 You can manage your resources by estimating how many hours, FTE, or how much Cost you need to fulfill the work that must be completed.
 Then, you can assign the work to individual users.
 Budgeting hours is identical to budgeting FTEs or Costs.&nbsp;

-To manage your resources in `Workfront`:
+To manage your resources in Workfront:

 1. Decide how your organization budgets resources.
    You can budget by: